robbeykaaso/rea2/docs/c++/transaction.md

 </br>

 * **transactionEnd**
-a trig to get the ended transaction once it is destroyed
+    - a trig to get the ended transaction once it is destroyed
+    - output: QJsonObject
+    - type: trig
 _sample_:
 ```
     rea::pipeline::add<QJsonObject>([](stream<QJsonObject>* aInput){